-The types of landslides are usually differentiated by the nature of its movement and earth material involved.
+The types of landslides are usually differentiated by the nature of their movement and earth material involved.
 Here are a few:

 Slides may be translational or rotational.
-In a translational slide, the earth mass is largely in place after it slides downhill on a plane preface.
-In a rotational slide, the movement of the earth material is rotational in nature.
+In a translational slide, the earth’s mass is largely in place after it slides downhill on a plane preface.
+In a rotational slide, the movement of the earth material is rotational.
 It is also known as Slump.

-In a topple, the earth mass rotates forward about a pivit.
+In a topple, the earth mass rotates forward about a pivot.
 The result is usually a tilt without collapse.
-It is usually cause by cracks or rfracture in the bedrocks.
+Usually, it is caused by cracks or fractures in the bedrock.

-These are usually influenced by gravity after large rocks or boulders are detached from their parent rock.
-They usually fall along steep slopes or cliffs.
+These are usually influenced by gravity after large rocks or boulders get detached from their parent rock.
+They tend to fall along steep slopes or cliffs.

-Debris flow involves the rapid downhill movement of loose earth material usually with water.
-Debris Avalanche is similar to Debris Flow but has a more rapid flow.
-In an earth flow, the earth material is finer and is washed away leaving a depression bowl at the head.
-Mudslides are made up of fine silt, sand and clay material saturated with water and flowing very rapidly.
-Creeps are slower in nature and can be evident when electric poles and roads bend slightly.
+Debris flow involves the rapid downhill movement of loose earth material, usually with water.
+Debris Avalanche is similar to Debris Flow but has a faster flow.
+In an earthflow, the earth material is finer and washed away leaving a depression bowl at the head.
+Mudslides are made of fine silt, sand, and clay material saturated with water and flowing very rapidly.
+Creeps are slower and can be evident when electric poles and roads bend slightly.

 These are a very sporadic discharge of water and debris, often along low-lying channels between highlands.